 Spanner point-in-time recovery (PITR) provides protection against accidental deletion or writes.
 For example, if an operator inadvertently writes data or an application rollout corrupts the database, with PITR you can recover the data from a point-in-time in the past (up to a maximum of 7 days) seamlessly.
 If you need longer-term retention of data, you can use either Backup and Restore or Export and Import.

-version_retention_period to retain all versions of data and schema, from a minimum of 1 hour up to a maximum of 7 days.
-Cloud Spanner stores old versions of data at microsecond granularity and the database maintains an
+version_retention_period option.
+Spanner stores old versions of data at microsecond granularity and the database maintains an

 earliest_version_time, which represents the earliest time in the past that you can recover old versions of the data.

 Ways to recover data